Fee-Charging Employment Agencies Convention (Revised), 1949

 It was established in 1949, with the preamble stating:

-Having decided upon the adoption of certain proposals with regard to the revision of the Fee-Charging Employment Agencies Convention, 1933,..

 Modification

 The convention is a revision of ILO Convention C34, Fee-Charging Employment Agencies Convention, 1933 (shelved).

 Ratifications

-As of 2023, the convention has been ratified by 42 states.
-Of the ratifying states, 20 have subsequently denounced the convention, some by an automatic process that denounces the 1949 convention when another superseding convention is ratified by the same state.
+As of 2023, 42 states have ratified the convention.
+However, 20 of these states have subsequently denounced the convention, with some doing so through an automatic process that denounces the 1949 convention upon the ratification of a superseding convention.